2022–23 Montenegrin First League

-The 2022–23 Montenegrin First League is the 17th season of the first tier association football in the country of Montenegro.
-The season began on 23 July 2022 and will be ended on 24 May 2023.
-The winners of the league will be qualified for a place in the 2023–24 UEFA Champions League.
+The 2022–23 Montenegrin First League was the 17th season of the first tier association football in the country of Montenegro.
+The season began on 23 July 2022 and ended on 25 May 2023.
+The winners of the league qualified for a place in the 2023–24 UEFA Champions League.

 Sutjeska were the defending champions having won the league in the previous season.

 Teams

-FK Podgorica (relegated after three years in the top flight) and Zeta (never relegated from the top flight) were relegated after finishing tenth in the previous season.
+FK Podgorica (relegated after three years in the top flight) and Zeta (never relegated from the top flight)(relegated after sixteen years in the top flight) were relegated after finishing tenth in the previous season.
 Jedinstvo (promoted after a five-year absence) and Arsenal (promoted for the first time in its history) will replace them in the league after earning promotion from the Montenegrin Second League as league champions in the previous season.

 Stadiums and locations

 Personnel and kits

 Note: Flags indicate national team as has been defined under FIFA eligibility rules.
 Players may hold more than one non-FIFA nationality.